 DC Motors Make for a Powerful and Flexible Robot Arm

-For difficult, dangerous tasks, telerob, a specialist in remote handling technology, has developed the disarming robot Teodor.
+For difficult, dangerous tasks, telerob, a specialist in remote handling technology, has developed the disarming robot, Teodor.
 The all-terrain mobile robot on caterpillar treads is controlled wirelessly via radio.
 Lead gel batteries provide it with power, which makes it completely independent.
-Because of the low centre of gravity, the manipulator arm can lift up to 30kg securely.
+Because of the low center of gravity, the manipulator arm can lift up to 66 lbs securely.

-Having said that, holding a 30kg mass at the end of the arm securely poses quite a challenge.
+Having said that, holding a 66lb mass at the end of the arm securely poses quite a challenge.
 At the same time, specific tasks call for precision rather than brawn.
-Moreover, the tip of the arm has very limited space for components.
+The tip of the arm has very limited space for components.
 Therefore, light and extremely compact drives are required for the gripper.
-To meet these challenging requirements, Telerob teamed up with micromotor specialist FAULHABER.
+To meet these challenging requirements, Telerob teamed up with micro motor specialist, FAULHABER.
 The gripper must be able to swivel around 360°, while at the same time displaying the precision and power needed to handle a range of different tasks.
 Power consumption also plays a pivotal role when it comes to battery driven devices, as the higher the drive efficiency, the longer the period over which it can be used.

-The drive problem was solved by using DC micromotors with planetary gears and holding brakes.
+The drive problem was solved by using micro DC motors with planetary gearheads and holding brakes.
 The 3557 series motors perform up to 26W at rated voltages of between 6V and 48V.
 Together with the preset gears of series 38/2, they can develop forces up to 10 Nm.
 The all-metal gear is durable and insensitive to brief load peaks.

 The reduction ratio can be selected suitably for use between 3.7:1 and 1526:1.
-The compact motor gear unit fitssnugly into the upper area of the manipulator arm.
+The compact motor gear unit fits snugly into the upper area of the manipulator arm.
 The integrated holding brake secures the final position in the event of a power failure.
-What’s more, the compact unit can be exchanged rapidly for maintenance purposes or if it has been damaged.
-Another key ad-vantage: the robust DC brush motor only requires a simple control with current limit.
-Feedback of the current intensity via a counterpressure on the remote control lever gives the operator a feel for the force applied on the grippers or wrist.
+The compact unit can be exchanged rapidly - for maintenance purposes or if it has been damaged.
+Another key advantage: the robust brush DC motor only requires a simple control with current limit.
+Feedback of the current intensity via a counterpressure on the remote control lever gives the operator a feel for the force applied on the grippers to the wrist.